groupultra/sdk-public/projects/demo/DemoServiceTutorial.md

 ## Overriding self.on_button_click(button_click)
-*Button calls* encode button presses, etc and dispatched when a given client-side wigit is used used. button_click.button_id gives the id of the wigit. button_click.Arguments is a list of arguments, an example argument, which happens when the user selects the "create new Mickey" character option is: "ButtonCallArgument(name='magic_type', value='Mickey')".
+*Button calls* encode button presses, etc and dispatched when a given client-side wigit is used used. button_click.button_id gives the id of the wigit. button_click.Arguments is a list of arguments, an example argument, which happens when the user selects the "create new Mickey" character option is: "ButtonClickArgument(name='magic_type', value='Mickey')".
 Arguments encode which choice of a drop-down menu was used.

 The resulting function is a siwthyard that handels different buttons:
 ```